-- 1) EXAMS (300 Points): You will have two exams during the J Term.
-Exams will cover a combination of text material, lecture, case discussions, material learned from group activities, and class discussion.
-Exams will consist of true / false, multiple-choice and short essay questions. - 2) QUIZZES OR IN-CLASS EXERCISES: A series of quizzes and/or in class exercises will be given throughout the course in support of learning the important concepts of management. - 3) ORGANIZATIONAL STRUCTURES PAPER (200 Points) The completion of a 5 page research paper on one of the five organizational structures, i.e. functional, divisional, matrix, team-based or virtual network.

-- 4) TEAM VIDEO PRESENTATION: (200 Points) You will be separated into groups related to your area of interest and work together throughout the May Term.
+- 1) QUIZZES AND EXAMS (300 Points): You will have a minimum of 2 quizzes and 1 exam during the J Term.
+Quizzes and Exams will cover a combination of text material, lecture, case discussions, material learned from group activities, and class discussion.
+Quizzes and Exams will consist of true / false, multiple-choice and short essay questions. - 2) SPECIAL ASSIGNMENTS (100 POINTS): During the course 2 3 special assignments will be given based upon class size and material convered.t - 3) ORGANIZATIONAL STRUCTURES PAPER (200 Points)- The completion of a 5 page research paper on one of the five organizational structures, i.e. functional, divisional, matrix, team-based or virtual network. - 3) TEAM VIDEO PRESENTATION: (200 Points) You will be separated into groups related to your area of interest and work together throughout the May Term.
 The purpose of this assignment is to give the student the opportunity to apply course materials to actual organizational situations.
-Further instructions are listed on page 10. - 5) MANAGEMENT IN ACTION: Completion of 2 1 page reaction assignments based upon experiential exercises. - 6) CAPP:(Class Attendance, Participation, Professionalism): (200 POINTS): Satisfactory attendance and participation are critical to the success of this class and your grade. - 1.
+Further instructions are listed on page 10.

+4) CAPP:( Class Attendance, Participation, Professionalism): (200 POINTS): Satisfactory attendance and participation are critical to the success of this class and your grade.
 Attendance: Every effort will be made to take attendance each class meeting.
 Individuals must be present for the entire period to receive full credit for that session.
-Leaving at break or before class ends may result in forfeiting attendance credit for that class period.
-It is your responsibility to sign the attendance sheet. - 1.
+It is your responsibility to sign the attendance sheet.
+Each absence may be a $2-5$ point deduction.
 Participation: Things just go better when you do so I highly recommend it.
-Each student will be given a Name Tent at the beginning of class, please bring to each class. - 1.
-Professionalism: Respect begets respect.
+Each student will be given a Name Tent at the beginning of class, please bring to each class.
+Participation means being involved in class discussions, asking questions, Professionalism: Respect begets respect.
 There tends to be two types of people, open and closed.
 Be Open!
 Be open to new ideas and new ways of thinking!
-As business majors it is important that you present yourself in class as you would in a professional work environment.
-Arriving late to class, coming in and out of class, making unprofessional comments to other students and the instructor, and sending inappropriate emails are examples of behaviors that can result in the reduction of your CAPP score. - 1.
-Electronic devices: Technology is a good thing but has an appropriate place and time.
-All mobile communication and entertainment devices (e.g., cell phones, iPhones, Blackberries, Android devices, iPads, iPods, MP3 players, etc.) are to be turned off and kept off during class.
-The use of laptops is also prohibited in class.
-Using these devices during class disrupts the learning environment and is distracting to those around you.
-Inappropriate use of these electronic devices will result in a severe reduction of your CAPP score.
+As business majors it is important that you present yourself in class as you would in a professional worl environment.
+Arriving late to class, coming in and out of class, making unprofessional comments to other students and the instructor, and sending inappropriate emails are examples of behaviors that can result in the reduction of your CAPP score. ☐ Electronic devices : You may use your electronic devices to follow along or take notes.
+Please be mindful that if the use of electronic devices distracts you or keeps you from actively participating you may want to reconsider.
+Your CAPP score is directly related to your appropriate use of these devices and active class participation.